What should I bring to family camp?

 What if I need to do laundry?

 While we encourage you to bring enough clothes to last the week we of course recognize that there is sometimes an urgent need to do laundry.
-We do not have a coin operated laundry facility so we offer full laundry service for a nominal fee per load.
-This includes wash and dry and generally it takes about a day to complete.
+We have washers and dryers available on camp if needed.
+Please talk to your counselor to arrange for use of the laundry facilities.

 What is FLC’s alcohol and drug policy?